SiliconLabs/peripheral_examples/series2/prs/prs_logic_unit/readme.txt

 available.
 You can switch between these logic functions by changing the parameters passed when calling PRS_Combine() function in main.c.

-Note: For EFR32xG22/xG23 devices, you may choose any asynchronous PRS channel as your input B. For EFR32xG21/xG24 devices, you have to choose (input A - 1) as your input B. This is reflected on the PRS channel selection in the source file
+Note: For EFR32xG22/xG23/xG25 devices, you may choose any asynchronous PRS channel as your input B. For EFR32xG21/xG24 devices, you have to choose (input A - 1) as your input B. This is reflected on the PRS channel selection in the source file.

 ===============================================================================